Blaxat/SecureFileQueue/README.md

-# encrypty
+# SecureFileQueue
-Encrypty: A file encryptor and decryptor writte in C++
+SecureFileQueue: A multiprocessing file encryptor and decryptor writte in C++